oscimp/oscimpDigital/doc/tutorials/redpitaya/4-FIR/README.md

 The ADC to DAC and ADC to RAM blocks are the same as before, with stream dupplication every time a new datastream must reach two users.
-The novely is now the use of a FIR filter, whose input width the match the incoming datastream width.
+The novelty here is the use of a FIR filter.

+From the program of the previous tutorial, add a FIR_Real IP.
 Double click on the FIR block and update the Data Width (<span>Data In Size</span>) to 14 bits (or 16-bits for the 16-bit Redpitaya).
-The input data width (in bits) is called \(P\).

-The coefficient width \(M\) (<span>COEFF Size</span>) will define the size of the data transferred from the PS to the PL, as stored as a column of decimal values written in human readable ASCII format.
-The number of coefficients \(N\) (<span>Nb COEFF</span>) and number of bits defining each coefficient are defined at synthesis time and must match the largest expected filter (as well as available resources).
+The coefficient width (<span>COEFF Size</span>) will define the size of the data transferred from the PS to the PL, as stored as a column of decimal values written in human readable ASCII format.
+The number of coefficients (<span>Nb COEFF</span>) and the number of bits of (<span>Data Out Size</span>) are defined at synthesis time and must match the largest expected filter (as well as available resources).

+How to choose (<span>Data Out Size</span>) ?
+Let us call the input data width (in bits) P, the coefficient width (in bits) M the number of coefficients N and the output data width (in bits) Q.
+Theoretically, if we don't want our output to saturate, we have to take \(Q=P+M+\log_2(N)\) bits.
-Theoretically, \(Q=P+M+\log_2(N)\) bits are generated at the output of the FIR convolution.
-Practically, this number of bits is grossly over-estimated, and truncation can be considered based on the knowledge of the coefficients defining the FIR.
-Taking the \(\log_2\) of the sum of the absolute values of the coefficients will give a much more conservative number of bits relevant at the output.
-While all internal computations are performed on \(Q\) bits, the output can be
+In practice, this number of bits is grossly over-estimated.
+The cardinal sinus distribution of the coefficients makes that one coefficient prevails on the others.
+That's why removing \(\log_2(N)\) of the sum of will give a much more conservative number of bits relevant at the output.

-<span>*truncated*</span> to the <span>*lower*</span> Output Size bits
-(<span>Data Out Size</span>).
+How to choose (<span>Nb COEFF</span>) ?
+The criteria that will help you choose is the transition band width.
+The more steep your transition is, the more coefficients you will need.
+In fact, to have a filter that corresponds to the wanted template, you will need N >= fs/df, where fs is your sampling frequency and df is your transition width.

-The default behaviour of the FIR filter is to decimate the output: doing so, only useful outputs will be computed, saving computational resources in the FPGA.
-In the TCL example in the <span>design</span> directory, the decimation factor is <span>DECIMATE\_FACTOR 5</span> so that the output feeding the DAC output is “only” clocked at 25 MS/s.
+The DECIMATE FACTOR allows you to save computational resources in the FPGA by dividing the sampling frequency (which is 125 MHz on RedPitaya14 and 122.88MHz on RedPitaya 16) In the TCL example that you can find in the <span>design</span> directory, the decimation factor is <span>DECIMATE\_FACTOR 5</span> so that the output feeding the DAC output is “only” clocked at 25 MS/s (= 125/5).

+BE AWARE that if you plug the output of the FIR into the data2ram, this later one will only record the output of the FIR at the rythm of fs/DECIMATE_FACTOR.

 The user might then decide to shift to the right the result to drop some of the least-significant bits, as illustrated here with the selection of